-Do you feel there's more to bodywork than meets the eye?
+Do you feel there's more to bodywork is more of an art than a science?

 Exploring if Structural Integration is right for you has become easier than ever!

 Now that I have a school of Structural Integration, I am happy to have the opportunity to make this information more accessible to all.
 SI is a unique way of approaching bodywork and it isn't for everyone.
 I want to make sure you have the opportunity to see if this work resonates with you and the vision you have for your practice.